A user-friendly service to help you discover outdoor rock climbs with ease.

 Empathy map

-Taking the findings from my research, I placed them in sections what the persona thinks, hears, says, and does.
-This was used to gain insights and identify user needs.
+Based on my research findings, I organized them into sections: what the persona thinks, hears, says, and does.
+This helped gain insights and identify user needs.

 Problem statement